Lascar (volcano)

 Lascar is a stratovolcano in Chile within the Central Volcanic Zone of the Andes, a volcanic arc that spans Peru, Bolivia, Argentina and Chile.
 It is the most active volcano in the region, with records of eruptions going back to 1848.
 It is composed of two separate cones with several summit craters.
 The westernmost crater of the eastern cone is presently active.
 Volcanic activity is characterized by constant release of volcanic gas and occasional vulcanian eruptions.

-Lascar has been active since at least 56,000 years ago, though some argue for activity beginning 220,000 years ago.
+Lascar has been active for at least 56,000 years; some argue for activity beginning 220,000 years ago.
 The first known activity occurred at the eastern cone and was characterized by lava flows, before shifting to the western cone where lava domes were emplaced.
 An eruption event known as Piedras Grandes was followed by the large Soncor eruption.
 A new western edifice was constructed on top of the Soncor vent, during the Holocene activity then shifted again to the eastern edifice and continues there to this day.
 The magma supplied to the volcano ultimately comes from the subduction of the Nazca Plate beneath the South America Plate.
 A number of other volcanoes are found in the region, such as Aguas Calientes, Cordon de Puntas Negras and the giant La Pacana caldera.

 The volcano experienced at least three major eruptions throughout its history: One is the Soncor eruption about 26,450 ± 500 years ago, another in 7,250 BCE and the third in 1993.
 The first of these eruptions released 10–15 km3 of material and is known as the Soncor eruption.
 The largest eruption of Lascar known to recorded history occurred in April 1993 and caused ash fall as far away as Buenos Aires.
 Because Lascar is located in a remote area, it is monitored primarily by remote sensing.
 Explosive eruptions are the greatest hazard at Lascar.